-You can view the log information recorded for the ACL Analytics Exchange Geronimo service any time you need to troubleshoot errors, or when you want to check the status of the application.
+You can view the log information recorded for the ACL Analytics Exchange Service any time you need to troubleshoot errors, or when you want to check the status of the application.
 Table 1 lists the service logs and the information they contain.
-The $\langle ex_dir \rangle$ value in the "Default location" column is the location where AX Exception is installed.
-The default location for $\langle ex_dir \rangle$ is C:\ACL\App.
+The <ex_dir> value in the "Default location" column is the location where AX Exception is installed.
+The default location for <ex_dir> is C:\ACL\App.